stfnwong/pylox/README.md

 Short-circuit logic is implemented in the grammar as a low-precedence production.

+Function calls are implemented in the grammar as a high-precedence operator `()` that matches a `primary` expression followed by zero or more function calls.

 `expression -> assignment`
 `assignment -> IDENTIFIER "=" assignment | logic_or`
 `logic_or -> logic_and ( "or" logic_and )*`